vmoravec/cct/README.md

   Here you can configure the ssh credentials for the respective nodes (beside admin node which is configured in its own section).

+  If you want to add a configuration for some specific node, please copy the whole section beggining with `name` and keep the default one untouched.

-  If you keep the `name` attribute empty, all nodes will get the same configuration data specified in the `ssh` object.
+  At least one section should keep the `name` attribute empty, this setup is considered as default and will be used for the rest of nodes who share the same configuration for `ssh` part.

   Usually the only thing you might want to change is the `password` attribute.